gotgit/gotgit/en.rst

      Fig 11-19

-A nice commit tree of this git repository.
+A more clear commit tree of this git repository.

   .. figure:: images/en/fig-11-20-commit-tree.png
      :scale: 100